 Then, I got a job as a university writing instructor.
 I’ve come to see that the problem partly lies with me and my curmudgeon colleagues (its a blight that extends beyond religious studies).
 It’s our duty to teach writing too, we just don’t want to do it.
 Student writing is also not that bad, if you give students a fighting chance.

 If I haven’t angered you to rage-close the browser tab, then let me explain.
 At one level, writing is a skill, not a “fact”; all students know how to write, but some may not be proficient at it.
-They need more practice – and guidance in the Process.
+They need more practice – and guidance in The Writing Process.

 When I say instructors need to teach writing, I really mean they need to apportion time and structure activities that allow students to critique and develop their own ideas.
 Once students thoughtfully struggle with their ideas and arguments, they are more likely to want to “own” those ideas.
 As a result, almost magically, their writing will get better.
 In our religious studies courses (or humanities more broadly), we do not need to formally “teach writing,” as much as we need to give students the opportunity to work out their ideas in a strategic and structured manner.
 Teaching “writing” is just code for teaching critical thinking skills.

 One of the key aspects of my writing courses focuses on (re)shaping student writing habits.
 We talk at length about “The Writing Process” and students develop their own ideal Process.
-While many facets are individual (some do their best writing in the library, some in their rooms; some listen to background music, some prefer silence; and so forth), other facets are non-negotiable.
-My writing course is structured around these non-negotiable facets, namely drafting, peer-review, and revision.
+While many facets are individual – some do their best writing in the library, some in their rooms; some listen to background music, some prefer silence; and so forth – other facets are non-negotiable.
+My writing course is structured around these non-negotiable facets, namely drafting, peer-review, and revision (see below).
 Ideally, my goal is to have students incorporate these elements into their natural Process, but like many new habits, they can be hard to adopt.

 Of course, I do think students benefit greatly from our expert insights on their ideas.
 If we can provide verbal, recorded audio, or written commentary at early stages in the Process, this will greatly assist students in developing their ideas.
 Spending time to get students to talk about their research in class with other is also valuable.